 The additional water has shown an increase in crop yields and now they are not only able to provide for their families, but many of these small-scale farmers are now in a position to sell their produce and earn a better income.

-Hippo Roller is proud to be a part of assisting these small-scale farmers not only in providing food for themselves but providing an income and a better way of life.
+Hippo Roller is proud to be a part of assisting small-scale farmers not only in providing food for themselves but providing an income and a better way of life.